 Other Havasupai Hiking Information

 With thousands of visitors attracted to Havasupai’s breathtaking scenery, a limited number of visitors are given permits to enter.
-Thus, reservations for camping and hotels must be booked up to a year in advance.
-Reservations and camping permit information can be found at the Grand Canyon National Park website or by calling (928-448-2121) or (928-448-2141).
-Havasupai lodging information can be found here or by calling (928-448-2111) or (928-448-2201).
+Thus, reservations for camping and hotels are sometimes booked 6 months in advance.
+Weekends from May-September are usually hard to reserve after March.

 Flash Flood Damage

 After a major flash flood in August 2008 in the Havasu Canyon caused severe destruction, many changes have occurred.
 Although no human lives were lost, the falls have changed dramatically.
 Navajo Falls was destroyed in the creation of two brand new waterfalls, unofficially named New Navajo Falls and Rock Falls.
 Both are located about a mile past Supai.
 About a mile further, Havasu Falls continues to provide excellent swimming and photo opportunities, although its crest is now flowing out of the right side of the previous slightly higher crest.
 Mooney Falls had only a minor change.
 Many of the pools at the bottom of the waterfalls are much smaller with fewer trees.
 Trails have been rerouted and the campgrounds are much more flat.
 Flooding is a natural cycle that happens over time and soon Havasu Falls and the surrounding area will look as good as new!

 - Wild Backpacker – Google Earth Trail Map of Havasupai